cadence-day/docs/blog/2025-10-19-rethinking-times-most-fundamental-unit.md

 Eastern traditions saw time as cyclical, repeating cosmic cycles of creation, preservation, destruction, and renewal.
 Abrahamic religions introduced linear, directional history moving toward an eschatological end.
 Greek philosophy gave us Chronos - measurable time - and Kairos - opportune moments within the flow.

+If we think about time away from any system, it is just a continuous present in which life happens.
+A term 'deep time' comes to mind, where there is just a flow of experience and change away from any subdivisions.
+That state, however attractive, is not conducive to collective operations, and in order for society to function, a system of shared temporal meanings needs to be created for the collective to operate effectively.
+It has not always been the case, but at some point a system came to be, and the most interesting unit of time for us is a seven-day week, since it is an invented unit, but essential for the organization of society and humanity as a whole.

 The seven-day week dates back to ancient Mesopotamia, tied to lunar phases and the seven visible celestial bodies: Sun, Moon, Mars, Mercury, Jupiter, Venus, Saturn.

 It was adopted widely through Jewish, Christian, and Islamic traditions.
 The reason week as a unit seems to work, is becasue it is rooted in multiple dimensions: